 A federal funding stream for YouthBuild programs was established in 1992 through bipartisan legislation championed by former Senator John Kerry (D-MA).
 The YouthBuild grant program was later moved from the Department of Housing and Urban Development to the Department of Labor, where it remains today.

-By 2000, the YouthBuild movement began its international expansion, starting in South Africa, and in 2007, YouthBuild International was created to respond to the growing need globally.
+By 2001, YouthBuild laid the groundwork for its international expansion, starting in South Africa, and eventually growing to several more countries.
+In 2007, YouthBuild International (YBI) was created to respond to the growing need to champion opportunity youth around the world, and YouthBuild International became a division of YouthBuild USA.

 Stoneman was succeeded by John Valverde in January 2017 after leading and growing the YouthBuild movement for almost 40 years.
 Valverde became the first previously incarcerated individual to lead a nonprofit with a global mission.